 Here's where you should be the most concerned in my opinion.
 Why hide your IP address when you post everything about your life on social media sites?
 I get questions all the time about ways to remain anonymous, etc. I look up the IP address from where the email came, I go to Google, I type in the senders name or email address, and almost 100% of the time, I find who this person is and what they look like within the first 10 results.
 Don't believe me?
 Go to Google and search for your name, your email address, or your username.
 Yes, your username.
 Any username you've used to post to a forum or other site.
 It's out there and it's all information that you provided.
 There are some exceptions.
 Some places where you might sign up for a credit card or cell phone actually sell your data (home address, age, gender, etc.) and sites publish this information.

 Alternatives to hiding your IP address

 Hiding your IP address is a good step in protecting yourself online.
 I don't want you to think it's useless, but it's certainly not the definitive measure that keeps your online status anonymous or protected.

 1. You should make as many of your profiles private.
 Especially sites like Facebook, Twitter, and other popular social media sites.
 Keep your private information private.

 2. Get a Google Voice number so if you absolutely have to provide a phone number, you can give out that number and still receive calls and text messages without giving out your real number.

-3. Not using your real name online is helpful, BUT, if you connect with friends on social media using an alias, one of your friends is bound to use your real name in a comment or when posting something to your wall.
-And if your profile is private from the public, but their profile isn't and the post was on their wall, guess what.
-Someone with enough resources digging down to find out who you are just got one step closer.
+3. Not using your real name online is helpful, however, if you connect with friends on social media using an alias, one of your friends is bound to use your real name in a comment or when posting something to your wall.
+If your profile is private from the public, but your friend's profile isn't and the post was on their wall, someone with enough resources digging down to find out who you are just got one step closer.

 You're only as private or anonymous as your weakest link.
 The only true way to remain anonymous online is to not even connect to the internet. 🙂